Jordanmarshall2510/CS4125-System-Analysis-and-Design/README.md

 1. To install the prerequisite dependencies to be able to run our project  run the command below.

-	`python3 -m pip install -r requirements.txt`
+	`pip install .`
+2. To run the simulation enter the following command.

+  `python3 session.py`
-2. To run the project enter the following command.
+2. To run the frontside grapher enter the following command.

 	`python3 app.py`
 3. Open the generated IP address to see the frontend.